ksalzke/agendas-for-omnifocus/README.md

 ## Add To Agenda

-This action can be run when one or more tasks or projects are selected, and none of these projects are event tasks.
+This action can be run when one or more tasks or projects are selected.

 It prompts the user to select an event, and adds the item(s) to that event's agenda.